maheshmhs/Programmer-s-Day/README.md

 #EngineeringImpact

-Human beings have always been able to do seemingly impossible things.
-We have conquered not only land but also air, water and even outer space.
-Had it not been our engineering apptitude we would probably have been extinct long time back with all kinds of adverse climatic conditions.
-We built everything that we thought would improve our lives.
-And we continue to do so.
-Our creativity always helped us invent and achieve these greate feats.
-While engineers have been at the center of all these creations, a very creative section of our population was deprived of creating the engineering masterpieces.
-Artists have always been considered very creative yet have very little contribution to engineering.
-One very important impact engineering has given is the ability for everyone to communicate irrespective of disability, language barriers or distance.
-Matt Damon can talk to people from Mars.
-Although its in just a movie today this reality is not very far.

-This program itself is one of the engineering impact.
-It gives equal opportunities in programming to that creative sectors.
-Artits can now paint their program and be part of this engineering revolution.
-Although not very practical yet, this programming language just proves that engineering is limitless.

-The attached image itself it a program.
-Its written in PIET programming language.
+We didn't have wings but wanted to fly, so we built airplanes.
+We didn't have fins we built ships.
+Similarly we built vehicles, bridges, rockets,hospitals.
+We did everything we wanted to do and will continue to do.
+This tiny speck in the universe is probably the most advanced place.
+All thanks to engineering.

+We are much safer against epidemics and adverse climates.
+We live longer and probably happier today than those who lived here few centuries earlier.Had it not been engineers we would have been extinct a long time back.
+All those creatures like dinosaurs are probably regretting for not having engineers in their species.

+Whatever we see today is an impact of engineering.
+Infact our own existence till today speaks volume of the impact engineering has.Being able to write this program itself is a beautiful proof of what engineering can do.
+All those creative painters today can now write a computer program by just using their paint.

+This program is written in a language called PIET.
+Image itself it the program.

-To run: any existing piet interpreter or compiler can be used.
-Or you can create your own interpreter.
+To run: Any existing piet interpreter or compiler can be used.
+Or you can create your own interpreter :).
 Easiest is to use online versions.
 This program was tested at http://www.bertnase.de/npiet/npiet-execute.php .
 Just upload the image and execute it and find out yourself what First Hand Foundation is.